openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

 2. saving just the model `state_dict`.

 We have opted for the second method because it is more portable.
-The `pickle` method is sensitive to the python environment and I had issues making sure that it would load correctly in the deployed function.
+The `pickle` method is sensitive to the Python environment and I had issues making sure that it would load correctly in the deployed function.

 ```python
 torch.save(rnn.state_dict(), "data/char-rnn-classification.pt")
 ```

 ### Loading the model into function memory
 Using the `HTTP` mode in the [of-watchdog][of-watchdog-homepage] enables us to load this model into memory once and reuse it for multiple requests.
-We only need to load the model at the start the `handler.py` implementation
+We only need to load the model at the start of the `handler.py` implementation

 ```python
 import json